anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

 Sleep, exercise, and connecting with others can be strategies to help you flourish at Carleton.
 If you are having difficulties maintaining your well-being, please contact me and/or pursue other resources, such as Student Health and Counseling or resources on the Office of Health Promotion website.
 Student Health and Counseling is currently offering telehealth services.

+Carleton is committed to fostering an environment free of sexual misconduct.
+Please be aware all Carleton faculty and staff members, with the exception of Chaplains and SHAC staff, are “responsible employees.”
+Responsible employees are required to share any information they have regarding incidents of sexual misconduct with the Title IX Coordinator.
+Carleton’s goal is to ensure campus community members are aware of all the options available and have access to the resources they need.
+If you have questions, please contact Laura Riehle-Merrill, Carleton’s Title IX Coordinator, or visit the Sexual Misconduct Prevention and Response website: https://www.carleton.edu/sexual-misconduct/.

 ## Academic Honesty and Collaboration Policy
 As noted in Carleton's policy on academic integrity, violations of academic honesty are dealt with at the college level.